b-forster/dnd-archivist/README.md

 ### Basic Features

-- Save character and show it listed on the main page (via browser cookies)
-- View/edit existing character sheet
+- View/edit existing character
-- Multi-step character creation to allow more customization fields: alignment, backstory, etc.
+- Level up a character and upgrade abilities

 ### UI

-- Light mode style optimizations
+- Dark mode style optimizations
 - Support for mobile and other screen sizes

 ### Code Quality

 - Add tests for UI, server, API
+- Add server side character validations
-- Convert to Typescript for better robustness
+- Convert to Typescript for better type safety

 ### Stretch Goals

 - User logins, support for multiple characters per user
 - Support for tracking more detailed character stats: feats, equipment, spells, etc.
-- Helper text and info icons in character setup dialog with links to 5e manual for better useability and context
+- Helper text and info icons in character setup dialog with links to 5e manual for better context and usability
 - Implement external fantasy name generator for randomized name suggestions
 - Interface for uploading avatar and/or generating AI art for character portrait
 - Create campaigns and invite other users